-Renee Carrico Associate Professor of Psychology
+Renee Carrico Chair and Associate Professor of Psychology

 Renee Carrico